By Advenworks

 Critical Frictions

-- 1.8-star rating on iOS indicates severe quality issues
+- 1.8★ rating on 5 reviews indicates severe product-market fit issues.

 Growth Levers